Altinn/altinn-studio-docs/content/_index.md

 {{<docs-logo>}}

-[Altinn Studio] is the next generation Altinn services.
+[Altinn Studio] is the next generation Altinn service development solution.
 All you need to test our early preview is to register an account.

-- This is the documentation for Altinn Studio.
+- This is the documentation for Altinn Studio, Altinn Apps and Altinn Platform.
 - You can also find our [open backlog] and [milestones] on GitHub.
 - Everybody can [create bugs], [request features] or just [give feedback or ask questions].